openinternet-cc/android/README.md

 ### 4) Get the party started

+DatOS is supported on:

-> NOTE: Currently OpenInternet is designed for Le Eco S2 (S2).
-What device are you building for?
+- Le Eco S2 (S2).

+> What device are you building for?
 You may have some troubles building for others.
 To start, make sure you get the correct [propreitary blobs](https://gist.github.com/gWOLF3/30c2339442cc9b58e68aa2a1d373238e) before proceeding.

 > For help understanding the Android Build System: see [this guide](https://elinux.org/Android_Build_System)